rhysd/vim-optparse/README.md

 And use `your_plugin#optparse#new()`.

-If you embed vim-optparse, __be care about license below.
-Please do not forget to add copyright notice in your plugin's document.__
+If you embed vim-optparse, __be care about license below__.
+Please do not forget to add copyright notice in your plugin.

 ## TODO